-Dr. Knolle, who has served as Chief Scientific Officer and Chief Operating Officer since its inception, is a member of the board of Charité CRO.
+Dr. Knolle, who has served as Chief Scientific Officer and Chief Operating Officer since its inception, was a member of the board of Charité Research Organisation GmbH, or Charité CRO until February 28, 2022.
 The Company has entered into a service contract with Charité CRO according to which Charité CRO provides services supporting research for the Company.
-In fiscal years 2018, 2019 and 2020 payments to Charité CRO with respect to this service contract amounted to €49,600, €1,238,355 and €1,025,795, respectively.
+In fiscal years 2020 and 2021 payments to Charité CRO with respect to this service contract amounted to €1,025,795 and €608 respectively.